neuromeka-robotics/neuromeka-il/train/README.md

 We also provide configuration files for training imitation policies with real-world data in `config/real_data_example`.

 ## Real data examples
-Compatible data examples from the real world are given in `unit_test/example/data`.
+Compatible real-world data can be found in `unit_test/example/data`, and the corresponding visualized data are located in `unit_test/example/data_viz`.
 Data are collected using the teleoperation code provided in `deploy`.

 ## Training plot examples
 [Wandb](https://wandb.ai/site/) can be enabled in the configuration file (`logging: True`) to visualize training progress.
 Below is an example results for single robot arm task.